A data-driven iteratively regularized Landweber iteration: Numerical Experiments

 \section{Numerical Experiments}

 In this section we present some numerical examples related to the iteration \eqref{eq:SDscheme} both for linear operator equations and nonlinear ones.
-We, first, consider the linear case for which the operator is the Radon transform.
-Then, we present some results for the Schlieren model which we take as the prototype for nonlinear operators.\\ All the numerical results in the following sections are based on the assumption that the damping term in \eqref{eq:SDscheme} is a bounded linear map $\tilde{A}:X \to Y$, hence the iterates become
+We first consider the linear case for which the operator is the Radon transform.
+Then, we present some results for the Schlieren model which we take as the prototype for nonlinear operators.\\ {In the following numerical examples, we always consider noise in the data hence we do not need distinguish anymore between $\lambda_k$ and $\lambda^{\delta}_k$.
+For this reason, in order to simplify the notation, from this point on we merely use the notation $\lambda_k$ instead of $\lambda^{\delta}_k$}.\\ All the numerical results in the following sections are based on the assumption that the damping term in \eqref{eq:SDscheme} is a bounded linear map $\tilde{A}:X \to Y$, hence the iterates become

 To build the operator $\tilde{A}:X\to Y$, we assume to have some a-priori information about \eqref{eq:operator} in the form of a finite set of expert data that is

 where $n>0$, and we define, for $\tilde{T}\in B(X,Y)$, the functional